Core (manufacturing): Other considerations

 To increase the strength of cores internal wires and rods can be added.
 To enhance collapsibility, straw can be added to the middle of the core or a hollow core can be used.
 This attribute is especially important for steel casting because a large amount of shrinkage occurs.

 Except for very small cores, all cores require vent holes to release gases.
 These are usually formed by using small wires to create holes from the surface of the mold to the core.
 When this is not feasible cinder and coke can be added to the core to increase permeability.

-Core vents

-Core vents are installed to facilitate the release of gases from tooling and effectively fill the core box with sand.
-Without proper core venting, there remains a possibility of air entrapment which can cause cavity and many other types of core defects.
-These core vents are necessary for even treatment of the cores with anime gas.

 Chaplets

 If Fubwhat is it?≤0, no chaplet is used.

 If Fub>0, chaplets is used.